bcc-code/bcc-documentation-base/docs/deploying-site/vuepress.md

 Any subfolders will be added as a separate heading to the sidebar, with the name of the subfolder rendered in Title Case, and without any dashes `-` or underscores `_`.

 By addding a `sectionOrder` to a folder's `README.md` or `index.md`, the sections in the sidebar can be ordered.
 The section with files in the root of the `docs` folder will always be on top, and folders without a `sectionOrder` will be sorted alphabetically.

+### Hiding sections
+Add `hideSection: true` to your folder's `README.md` or `index.md` to hide the whole section from the sidebar.
+This can be useful in cases where you want to keep old links around without cluttering the sidebar.

 ## Writing Markdown
 Be sure to check the VuePress [documentation on Markdown](https://v2.vuepress.vuejs.org/guide/markdown.html) to view all syntax extensions on normal markdown available.